wallarm/product-documentation/docs/latest/user-guides/settings/integrations/servicenow.md

 In ServiceNow UI:

-1. Get name of your ServiceNow instance.
+1. Get name of your [ServiceNow instance](https://www.tutorialspoint.com/servicenow/servicenow_introduction.htm#:~:text=A%20ServiceNow%20instance%20is%20a,built%20on%20multi%2Dinstance%20architecture.).
-1. Gen username and password to access the instance.
+1. Get username and password to access the instance.
 1. Enable OAuth authentication and get client ID and secret as described [here](https://docs.servicenow.com/bundle/tokyo-application-development/page/integrate/inbound-rest/task/t_EnableOAuthWithREST.html).

 In Wallarm UI: